mmcc007/fledge/README.md

 To start a beta:

+1. Commit local dev
-Make sure you are in the dev directory in root of repo (and all files are committed and uploaded to remote).
-Then enter:
+Make sure you are in the dev directory and all files are committed.
+1. Then enter:
+    ```

-    fledge beta
+    $ fledge beta
+    ```

     This will increment the semver version name, generate a git tag, and push the committed code in the local `dev` to the remote `dev`.
 This push will trigger the build server to build the app for ios and android and deploy each build to beta testers automatically on both stores.

-When ready to start a new beta simply merge the code for the next beta to the local `dev` and re-issue the command.
+When ready to start a new beta simply commit the code for the next beta to the local `dev` and re-issue the `fledge beta` command.

+### Semver
 The semver version name can be incremented using:

     fastlane start_beta patch (the default)